sleeps21/rofi_hypr_pape_switcher/README.md

-# Wallpaper Selector Script
+# Hyprland wallpaper switcher

-The script enables to switch the wallpaper on all connected monitors using rofi and hyprctl.
+The script enables to switch wallpapers in Hyprland using hyprctl and rofi.

 ## Usage